Workday/canvas-kit/modules/button/css/README.md

 > We've renamed the old buttons to use `wdc-button-deprecated` mixin and have added a warning
 > message to that mixin suggesting to use `wdc-btn` mixin.

+### New Button

+You will be opt in to the new buttons with (insert version number) without having to change your class names.
+The new buttons include: blue primary button, secondary, delete, icon buttons and dropdown.

+### Deprecated Buttons

+The old buttons (orange primary, secondary, delete, and split) are still available, but you'll have to use the class name `wdc-btn-deprecated` for the old styling.

 ## Usage

 Button styles can be applied by using `.wdc-btn`.
 Most modifiers can be used by combining `.wdc-btn`